-Unlike mattress stitch, where you’re joining two vertical pieces of knitting together with the same number of rows, seaming perpendicular pieces of knitting together requires lining up stitches with rows and sewing them together.
+Different than mattress stitch, where two pieces of parallel knit fabrics are sewn together with the same number of rows, seaming pieces of knitting together where one is held horizontally and the other vertically requires lining up stitches with rows and sewing them together.

 If you’re working from a pattern, the full depth of the armhole (bottom starting point up to shoulder, then down to the opposite bottom point) should equal the full width of the sleeve.
 It is easier to seam sweater pieces together prior to seaming the side and sleeve seams.